chainsquad/chainsquad.com/index.md

 layout: default
 ref: home
 lang: en
-permlink: /
+permalink: /
 priority: 0
 ---

 # About

-ChainSquad GmbH is an independent blockchain development company founded privately by successful entrepreneurs around the world.
+ChainSquad is an independent blockchain development company founded privately by successful entrepreneurs around the world.
 Our mission is to facilitate the growth and adoption of industrial blockchain technology not just in the financial sector.